GustavoViniciusdeMorais/GoLang/tutorials/go_auth_echo_jwt_redis.md

 # Golang Auth with Echo Jwt and Redis

 ### 1. `main.go`
-This file will initialize the Echo server, connect to the database and Redis, and set up the routes.
+This file initializes the Echo server, connects to the database and Redis, and sets up the routes.

 ```go
 package main